OpenStackSanDiego/SecurityServiceChains/Lab1.md

 * Delete the NetMon virtual machine
 * Delete the service chains (pair groups, port pairs, and flow classifier)
-* The service network, WebServer, and WebClient will be used for future labs so leave them running
+* The WebServer and WebClient will be used for future labs so leave them running